Comprehensive Mental Health Service

-Mental health assessments and interventions for young children are sometimes provided best in the child’s home or school setting.
+Mental health assessments and interventions for young children are sometimes best provided in the child’s home or school setting.
 SecurePath is a comprehensive mental health service for young children in Wake County provided at the child’s home or preschool.
 Our staff offers mental health assessments, interventions, and therapy for children ages birth to five and their parents who need help with their child’s social, emotional, or developmental challenges.
+Clinicians focus on parent-child relationship and strong attachment.
 Services are provided in English and Spanish.

 The program serves children and families who are uninsured or who receive Medicaid.
 If you have questions or would like to arrange an appointment with a SecurePath clinician, please call (919) 459-1635 or complete our request for consultation form and submit as directed.

 - Impulsivity, inattention, and aggression

 - Fears, anxieties, and behavior rituals

 - Reactions to trauma and loss

 - Parenting questions, including sleep and toilet training issues

 SecurePath was a lifesaver for us.
 The in-home counseling helped my son and helped us to be better parents.
 We learned how to work with our child with different needs.
 Now our home environment is calmer and we, as parents, are calmer.